localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 ### Continuous Integration (CI) Analytics

-With the LocalStack v3 release, we released a private preview of our [CI Analytics](https://docs.localstack.cloud/user-guide/ci/ci-analytics/) offering.
+With the LocalStack v3 release, we released a private preview of our [CI Analytics](https://docs.localstack.cloud/user-guide/ci/ci-analytics/) feature.
 CI Analytics allow us to collect, analyze, and visualize critical metrics from our CI pipelines, helping us understand the execution of our test suites in CI builds and related outcomes.

 {{< img-simple src="ci-analytics.png" alt="LocalStack CI Analytics">}}